Get InvolvedOpportunities to Help

 Internship opportunities to work directly with clients are limited to graduate students currently enrolled in accredited programs in specific disciplines.
 Contact AVDA for more information.

-1. Masters in Counseling— AVDA is excited to announce that we are currently accepting counseling and social work practicum students for the Fall Semester of 2017.
+1. Masters in Counseling— AVDA is excited to announce that we are currently accepting counseling and social work practicum students for the fall semester.
 LPC-Interns with an existing supervisor are also encouraged to apply.
-Email Stephanie at email@example.com for more information.
+Email Stephanie at firstname.lastname@example.org for more information.

 2. Students enrolled in ABA-accredited Law School— Strong preferences for students who have completed Family Law, Marital Property, or Domestic Violence and the Law courses.